 4) All continuing education learning content must be of sound science or professional practice and serve to maintain, develop, or increase the knowledge, skills and professional competence of the health professional.
 Learning content should be evidence-based if available.
-A list of over 30 areas will be provided online for you to choose from.
+A list of areas will be provided online for you to choose from.
 You will be asked to choose at least one or up to 6 areas that your presentation will address.

 Thank you for your assistance in making your session credit worthy!
 Contact Annette Ferebee at firstname.lastname@example.org if you have any questions concerning continuing education.

 The Epidemiology Section invites the submission of proposals for Invited or Special Sessions (i.e., sessions with invited speakers) that will highlight important topics in Epidemiology and Public Health.
 If you are interested in organizing a special session, you should submit a brief description of the proposed session by February 22, 2017, to Nico Rizzo (Epidemiology.APHA@gmail.com) for a pre-review and determination of approval.
 The short proposal (not more than two pages in length) should include the title, purpose, relevance and importance of the proposed session, the proposed invited speakers and the respective titles of their presentations.

 After acceptance of your proposal you will be asked to submit a more detailed session description that will provide the following information: